 If you are pursuing higher degrees, some international organizations may be able to help you study in the U.S. including the United Nations and the World Health Organization, to name a few.
 Again, these scholarships are extremely competitive, but can be an amazing opportunity if you have the qualifications and skills to do so.

 If you still need money, there are international student loans that can cover up to the total cost of your US education, including your tuition, transportation, living and food expenses.
-As long as you have a US cosigner and attend an accredited school, there are a number of lenders that will work with international students.
+As long as you attend an accredited school, there are a number of lenders that will work with international students.
 You can apply right online in most cases and get instant approval within days.
 Remember, international student loans allow you to borrow money - but you will need to pay back the money along with a cost of borrowing.
 Be sure to look over all the details and compare lenders to find the loan that's right for you.

 Use this comparison tool to find the right international student loan, study abroad loan, or foreign-enrolled loan for you.